Peilin-D/Texture-Synthesis/README.md

 # Parallel Texture Synthesis
 Harvard CS 205 Final Project
+**For detailed description of both serial and parallel algorith, please check our website at http://parallelimageprocessing.weebly.com/!**
 Original algorithm by Efros and Leung.
 This simple algorithm works very well to generate plausible texture pattern of various sizes using a small texture patch.
 The authors gave a very detailed discription on their website: http://graphics.cs.cmu.edu/people/efros/research/EfrosLeung.html